Jeff Steiner's Americans in France.

 The TGV (Train à Grande Vitesse) train travels at up to 180 miles an hour, making Bordeaux only three hours from Paris.
 The vast majority of lines in France do not use the TGV; check ahead if the type of train you would like to travel on is TGV.

 If you're going from city to city then taking the train is the best way to travel.
 Costs are not that high and time wise the train can be better than a car.
-Trains are normally economical for parties of four an under.
+Trains are normally economical for parties of four or under.

 HomeBack